 Steve’s practice epitomizes the intersection of law, policy, and journalism – with the realities of politics thrown in for good measure.
 For 35 years before going to law school, Steve was a successful publishing executive—including at Time and Scholastic—best-selling author, and the CEO of three internet start-ups.
-Since teaming up with Adam Pollock just over four years ago, he has learned to bring that unusual background, diversity of experience, and skills to the law.
+Since teaming up with Adam Pollock in 2018, he has learned to bring that unusual background, diversity of experience, and skills to the law.

 The result has been pretty extraordinary: recently, on behalf of 250,000 New York City municipal retirees, Steve led the fight against City Hall and two massive insurance companies—which wanted to erode retiree health benefits.
-The team won both injunctive protection for the retirees and an actual savings of $900 million.
+The team won both injunctive protection for the retirees and an actual savings of $1.2 billion.

 Steve never got the message that “you can’t fight City Hall” and feels very strongly that you have to stand up to bullies.
 When he and Adam first began talking about creating a firm, they agreed that they wanted to focus on certain types of cases—public impact—and both do good and do well.

 After being admitted to the New York Bar (happily on the first try), Steve worked for three years for legendary trial lawyers Tom Moore and Judy Livingston’s firm Kramer Dillof Livingston & Moore.
 There, he was the principal investigator and lead attorney on a multi-million-dollar False Claims Act qui tam case that resulted in a life-changing settlement for the client; won his first trial; and was awarded the American Bar Association’s Outstanding Services Award for the Military Pro Bono Project.